FoundationDB/fdb-kubernetes-operator/docs/manual/upgrades.md

 The operator tries per default to read the [cluster status json](https://apple.github.io/foundationdb/mr-status.html) with the [multi-version](https://apple.github.io/foundationdb/api-general.html#multi-version-client) from the system key-space.
 During an upgrade it can happen that the multi-version client tries to connect to the cluster with the wrong version especially if not all coordinators are upgraded.
 In this case the operator will fallback using `fdbcli` for the different versions (the one that is desired and the current running version).
+This requires that the majority of coordinators are upgraded to the new desired version.
 In addition to that we will retry the command if the `fdbcli` hits a timeout responding.
 The code in the [fdbclient package](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/v1.14.0/fdbclient/admin_client.go#L337-L360) has some additional details on how we handle those cases.